GomaaMohamed/RTOS/README.md

 ```
 The real-time operating system (RTOS) that has been implemented is designed to provide efficient
 task scheduling and synchronization for embedded systems.
 This RTOS incorporates key features
-such as preemption, round-robin scheduling, as well as support for mutexes, counting semaphores,
+such as preemption, round-robin scheduling, Priority Inheritance, as well as support for mutexes, counting semaphores,
 and mailboxes.
 These features enable the system to handle concurrent tasks, prioritize critical
 operations, and ensure efficient resource sharing.